-When we started getting serious about birding, we gradually found our way to guidebooks, apps and online sites that made a big difference in how much we enjoyed the pastime and how quickly we progressed.
+Once we got serious about birding, we gradually found our way to guidebooks, apps and online sites that made a big difference in how much we enjoyed the pastime and how quickly we progressed.
 We’ve attended festivals, met expert birders and interviewed researchers whose advice and generosity have helped us immensely along the way.

-This page is devoted to collecting the best information — some of it drawn from Flying Lessons, some from other sources — in a single place.
-We’re continually adding blog posts and other resources, so check back often.
-We love to hear your opinions and tips, so be sure to leave them in the comments sections found below posts throughout the site.
+This page is devoted to collecting the best information — some from Flying Lessons, some from other sources — in a single place.

 The Cornell Lab is the research mecca for birders and provides exceptional apps and website tools to help birders identify, study and track species.
 The lab also offers a curriculum of courses for birders and has built the eBird program that tracks your bird sighting into the largest citizen science effort in the world.